patriciamcphee/portfolio/docs/ux-writing/group-policies.md

 date: 02/12/2022
 ---

+A Group Policy has both control labels and in-platform microcopy (status UI text).
+The static UI text provides users with detailed instructions or explanations to make informed decisions.

 Group policies are common settings that system administrators configure for the enterprise.
-They are in-platform microcopy (UI strings) that display as a dialog window.
 In these examples, the group policies to configure are found in the Group Policy Editor in Windows 10.

 :::note
 Also, these examples are specific to the Microsoft Edge (legacy) browser.